Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 **Authors:**
 > **Swetamber Das** (ORCID: [0000-0002-2669-0842]) — swetamber.p@srmap.edu.in
 > **Arghya Dutta** (ORCID: [0000-0003-2116-6475]) — arghya.d@srmap.edu.in
-> Department of Physics, SRM University-AP, Amaravati 522240, Andhra Pradesh, India
+> Department of Physics, SRM University-AP, Amaravati 522240, Andhra Pradesh, India.

 We welcome any comments or suggestions for improvement.